End-of-life care: End-of-life care conversations

-Patients and families may also struggle to grasp the inevitability of death, and the differing risks and effects of medical and non-medical interventions available for end-of-life care.
-A systematic literature review reviewing the frequency of end-of-life care conversations between COPD patients and clinicians found that conversations regarding end-of-life care often occur when a patient has advanced stage disease and occur at a low frequency.
+Patients and families may also struggle to grasp the inevitability of death and the differing risks and effects of medical and non-medical interventions available for end-of-life care.
+People might avoid discussing their end-of-life care, and often, the timing and quality of these discussions can be poor.
+For example, conversations regarding end-of-life care between chronic obstructive pulmonary disease (COPD) patients and clinicians often occur when the person with COPD has advanced-stage disease, if at all.
 To prevent interventions that are not in accordance with the patient's wishes, end-of-life care conversations and advanced care directives can allow for the care they desire, as well as help prevent confusion and strain for family members.
+Applying SDM aids in making sure patients and providers are on the same page about the patient's plans and goals to promote mutual respect and communication.
+It ensures that all parties involved have their needs and wishes met and respected.

-In the case of critically ill babies, parents are able to participate more in decision making if they are presented with options to be discussed rather than recommendations by the doctor.
-Utilizing this style of communication also leads to less conflict with doctors and might help the parents cope better with the eventual outcomes.
+In the case of critically ill babies, parents can participate more in decision-making if they are presented with options to be discussed rather than recommendations by the doctor.
+Utilizing this communication style also leads to less conflict with doctors and might help the parents cope better with the eventual outcomes.

 Signs of dying

-The National Cancer Institute in the United States (US) advises that the presence of some of the following signs may indicate that death is approaching:
+The National Cancer Institute in the United States advises that the presence of some of the following signs may indicate that death is approaching: